-|Lea Lyon is an award-winning children's book illustrator and portrait artist who has made a childhood dream come true.
-Lea loved to draw and paint as a child, taking art classes and painting in oils when she was 12 years old.
-And, she wanted to be a children's book illustrator when she grew up.
+|Lea Lyon is an award-winning children's book illustrator who has made a childhood dream come true.
+Lea loved to draw and paint, taking many art classes and painting in oils by the time she was 12 years old.
+She dreamed of illustrating children's books when she grew up.

-"Keep Your Ear on the Ball" was a runner up for the Schneider Family ALA Award in 2007 and was chosen to be one of 50 books from around the world about children with disabilities to be housed in Norway in an IBBY collection.
+"Say Something," by Peggy Moss, (Tilbury House,) has sold over 70,000 copies.
+"Keep Your Ear On the Ball," by Genevieve Petrillo, (Tilbury House) was chosen to be one of 50 books from around the world about children with disabilities to be housed in Norway in an IBBY collection.

 Lea lives in Richmond, CA with her husband.